-Now that we've blown your mind in terms of parking, we just want to add that Aria is set way, way back from the Strip.
-Of course, most Vegas strip resorts involve a walk to reach Las Vegas Boulevard, but this one will be an exodus.
-To get there, you'll have to either cross through the porte cochere and The Shops at Crystals or cross an awkward maze of sidewalks along Harmon Avenue while working your way alongside Mandarin Oriental Las Vegas or The Cosmopolitan of Las Vegas.
-You'll feel like you're in a live game of Frogger.
+Now that we've blown your mind in terms of parking, we just want to add that Aria is set way back from the Strip.
+Of course, most Vegas Strip resorts involve a walk to reach Las Vegas Boulevard, but this is one of the longer ones.
+To get to the Strip, you'll have to go through The Shops at Crystals or walk along a series of shops parallel to City Center Place and Mandarin Oriental then take a pedestrian bridge across to The Shops at Crystals.
+Think of it as your workout to burn off those buffet calories.

 Remember our earlier discussion on valet parking...use the main valet when you check in because the entrance here leads right into the lobby.
 And don't forget that you'll pick up your car from the entrance at the opposite end of the porte cochere.

 If you're going to "Zarkana," the buffet or the pool club, choose the north valet as it will save you some walking (and keep in mind that you'll have to take an escalator down a level to pick up your car).